 Note 1. — A reporting environment where employees and operational personnel may trust that their actions or omissions that are commensurate with their training and experience will not be punished is fundamental to safety reporting.

-Note 2.— Guidance related to both mandatory and voluntary safety reporting systems is contained in the Safety Management Manual (SMM) (Doc 9859).
+Note 2.— Guidance related to both mandatory and voluntary safety reporting systems is contained in the Safety Intelligence Manual (Doc 10159).

-5.3.3 Subject to 5.3.1 and 5.3.2, the Civil Aviation Authority of Fiji shall not make available or use safety data or safety information collected, stored or analysed in accordance with 5.1 or 5.2 for purposes other than maintaining or improving safety, unless the competent authority determines, in accordance with Appendix 3, that a principle of exception applies.
+5.4.3 Subject to 5.4.1 and 5.4.2, the Civil Aviation Authority of Fiji shall not make available or use safety data or safety information collected, stored or analysed in accordance with 5.2 or 5.3 for purposes other than maintaining or improving safety, unless the competent authority determines, in accordance with Appendix 3, that a principle of exception applies.